github/docs/content/issues/trying-out-the-new-projects-experience/quickstart.md

+Example usage of LLVM BranchProbabilityInfo function pass.

+This software is in the public domain.

 ---
 title: Quickstart for projects (beta)
 intro: 'Experience the speed, flexibility, and customization of projects (beta) by creating a project in this interactive guide.'